pingcap/tidb/docs/design/2021-10-09-select-for-update-of-tables.md

 ## Background

 In a multi-table join scenario, simply using the for update clause locks all the rows read in the tables participating in the join.
-This is too granular a lock, and some of the tables participating in the join may not need to be subsequently updated.
+The lock granularity is too coarse, and some of the tables participating in the join may not need to be subsequently updated.
 In MySQL 8.0, the `of tables` option was introduced to support locking only the specified tables.

 ## Proposal